JamesClarke7283/gigboard/README.md

 - **Player Profiles with Reviews:** Profiles show a player's history in jobs/services and an average star rating (1-5 stars) based on reviews from other players.
 Reviews can include a star rating and a text comment.
 - **View and Interact with Profiles:** Access profiles through job listings, applicant screens, or a dedicated "Profiles" section via the `/gigboard` command.
 - **Review Management:** Players can add, edit, or delete their reviews on others' profiles.
 - **Manage Applicants:** Review, approve, or reject applicants for jobs.
+This includes viewing applications related to a player, either for gigs they've applied to or gigs they've posted that have applicants.
+- **Applications Section:** Players can view and manage their applications, offering a centralized location to track gig progress and interactions.
 - **Completion and Payment:** Automatic fund transfer upon mutual job completion confirmation.
 - **Admin Moderation:** Admins with `gigboard_admin` privilege can manage listings and intervene in disputes.
 - **Listing Limits:** Configurable limits for posting jobs and services, with defaults set at 5 each.
-- **Notifications:** Alerts for significant events like job completion and applicant approval.
+- **Notifications:** Alerts for significant events like job completion, applicant approval, and more.
 - **Sorting Mechanism:** Sort listings by Title, Author, and Fee.
+- **Category Management:** Allows the addition of new categories to organize gigs effectively.

 ## Economy Integration
 - **Emerald Bank Dependency:** Uses Emerald Bank for initial transaction handling.